 I am ashamed of myself, ashamed of my country.
 The shame

-grows hot like iron forming into manacles, and soon every last one of us
+grows hot like iron forming into manacles, and I fear every one of us

-will be chained, face to the pavement, knee to the neck,
+will soon be chained, face to the pavement, knee to the neck,